libffcv/ffcv/docs/index.rst

 ``ffcv`` is a package that we (students in the `MadryLab <https://madry-lab.ml>`_) created to make training machine learning models *fast* and *easy* to use.
-See below for a detailed walkthrough of complete examples, basics of using FFCV, advanced customizations, as well as benhmarks on ImageNet.
+See below for a detailed walkthrough of complete examples, basics of using FFCV, advanced customizations, as well as benchmarks on ImageNet.

 Walkthroughs
 ------------